motbsitu/30DayCode/README.md

 ##Nav Dropdown - transformed
 - Use JS and CSS to create animated Nav bar dropdown
 - work with getBoundingClientRect to get coordinates

+##Click and Drag to Scroll
+- addEventListener to  mousedown, mouseleave, mouseup, mousemove
+- find pageX starting point to determine